Okipa/laravel-bootstrap-table-list/README.md

 ### Notes :

 - **Request** : No need to transmit the request to the TableList : it systematically uses the current request given by the `request()` helper to get the number of lines to show and the searching, sorting or pagination data.
 However, if you need to pass a particular request to the TableList, you can do it with the `setRequest()` method.
+- **Column titles** : By default, the columns titles take the following value : `trans('validation.attributes.[attribute])`.
+You can set a custom title using the `setTitle()` method, especially when a a column is not related to a table attribute.

 ### Advanced usage